-The Club will ensure that our team is trained and familiar with various assistive devices that may be used by customers with disabilities while accessing our goods or services.
+The Club will ensure that our team is trained and familiar with various assistive devices that may be used by customers with varying abilities while accessing our services.

-A person with a disability who is accompanied by a support person will be allowed to have that person accompany them on our premises.
+A person who is accompanied by a support person will be allowed to have that person accompany them on our premises.
 Fees will not be charged for support persons other than admission to locations visited.
 The Club will notify customers of this upon registration of participants.

 In the event of a planned or unexpected disruption to services or facilities for customers with disabilities, participants, service recipients or other relevant customers will be notified either by phone or other technological source.
 The Club will post a notice promptly.
 This clearly posted notice will include information about the reason for the disruption, its anticipated length of time, and a description of alternative facilities or services, if available.
 The notice will be placed at the locations where the disruption has occurred.

 Customers who wish to provide feedback on the way the Club provides programs and services to people with varying abilities can provide feedback verbally, by phone (905) 728-5121, or at email@example.com.
 All feedback will be directed to the Executive Director.
 Customers can expect to hear back within three business days.
 Complaints will be addressed according to our organization’s regular complaint management procedures.